diegopacheco/diegopacheco-architecture-library/src/tools/WRITING.md

 ## Why you need to know this?

-This probably is the most non-ovbious thing.
-Backl to the code review, you can only review because someone wrote code.
-How you review architecture?
-Well in part can be with diagrams, but you can't do 100% all the things with diagrams.
-Because architecture also drive:
+This probably is the most non-obvious thing.
+Back to the code review, you can only review because someone wrote code.
+How do you review architecture?
+Well in part it can be with diagrams, but you can't do 100% of all the things with diagrams.
+Because architecture also drives:
 * Technical Strategy
 * Decisions
 * Guidance to engineers
 * Standards and practices

-Even on Architecture and design you can only best capture my writing.
-When you write, again we have some to review, to socialize.
-Architects must write, otherwise how they review what they do?
-How they convey their ideas?
-How they socialize their vision?
-Writting also has a nice property which - enable scaling - because many people can read your writing, and you can reach a larger audience.
+Even on Architecture and design you can only best capture by writing.
+When you write, again we have something to review, to socialize.
+Architects must write, otherwise how do they review what they do?
+How do they convey their ideas?
+How do they socialize their vision?
+Writing also has a nice property which - enables scaling - because many people can read your writing, and you can reach a larger audience.